nttgin/BGPalerter/README.md

 ## TL;DR
 > This section is useful if you don't care about the source code but you just want to run the monitor.
-If you want to know more about the source code (which is completely open) please see the following sections.
+Instead, if you want to run the source code (which is completely open) or develop, please read directly the documentation.

 1. Download the binary [here](https://github.com/nttgin/BGPalerter/releases) (be sure to select the one for your OS)